 It’s also worth bearing in mind that while most of bitcoin’s price movements are unpredictable, there are events that have more predictable effects on the coin’s price.
 For example, a bitcoin halving event – which takes place once every four years or so – might cause the crypto’s value to shift.

 What are the ways to trade bitcoin?

 Generally speaking, there are two main ways to trade bitcoin:

-- Speculate on the coin’s price with derivatives like CFDs.
-These products are only available to professional traders, and they let you speculate on bitcoin’s price without owning any tokens.
-This means you can go long to speculate on its price rising, or short to speculate on its price falling
+Speculate on the coin’s price with derivatives like CFDs.
+These products enable you to trade without owning any bitcoins, meaning you can go long to speculate on its price rising, as well as short to speculate on its price falling

 Bitcoin trading hours summed up